The Persistence of Neural Collapse Despite Low-Rank Bias: Background

-Where $\{s_i \}_{i=1}^{\textrm{rank}(M)}$ are the non-zero singular values of $M$.
-Using this result, we find that the global minima of our total loss is the same as the global minima of
+\textbf{Low-rank solutions:} Recent work by Sukenik et al. \cite{sukenik2024neural} demonstrates that, when using ReLU layers, DNC is generally not optimal in the deep UFM when using MSE loss.
+They provide useful intuition for why such solutions exist.
+Consider the deep UFM defined in Equation \eqref{eq:general_deep_UFM} and focus on the regularization component.
+A well-known Schatten quasi-norm result \cite{shang2020unified} states:

-For large $L$, the Schatten quasi-norm term approximates the rank of the matrix $H_L$, and so this loss encourages $H_L$ to be low-rank, so long as the network can still fit the data.
-The DNC solution has rank $K$ for the MSE DUFM, so when $K$ is sufficiently large, solutions with lower-rank than DNC exist and outperform it.
-These solutions are thus described as being induced by a low-rank bias.
+Here, the minimization is over $W_{L-1},..., W_1, H_1$ subject to $X = W_{L-1} ...
+W_1 H_1$, and $\{s_i \}_{i=1}^{\textrm{rank}(X)}$ are the nonzero singular values of $X$.
+For large $L$, the Schatten quasi-norm approximates the rank of the matrix $X$, encouraging it to be low-rank.
+This is traded off against the fit loss, which requires that the network still fit the data.
+Since the DNC solution has rank $K$ in the MSE case, sufficiently large $K$ allows the existence of lower-rank solutions that outperform DNC.

-Their argument for the full MSE case with ReLU on every layer proceeds by constructing a solution that has positive entries on intermediate layers, so only the last layer activation being ReLU affects the solution.
-We expand more on what can be said in this minimally non-linear model in Appendix A.